Garbage Daze Re-Regurgitated

 Garbage Daze Re-Regurgitated is the fourth album by American death metal band Exhumed.
 It is entirely composed of covers by artists that influenced Exhumed.
 The first album to feature bassist Leon del Muerte, guitarist Wes Caley and the only one to feature drummer Matt Connell.
+It was mastered by Scott Hull and co-produced Matt Widener.

 The title is a reference to Metallica's The $5.98 E.P. - Garage Days Re-Revisited.